-The Saskatchewan Entrepreneur Stream is for international entrepreneurs who wish to establish their business in the province.
-This program enables applicants to get nominated by the province of Saskatchewan through which they can ultimately apply for permanent residence to the federal government of Canada.
+The Saskatchewan Entrepreneur Stream is for aspiring entrepreneurs who want to establish and run their business in the province of Saskatchewan.
+This program allows applicants to get a nomination from the province of Saskatchewan.
+Once you receive the nomination you can ultimately apply for permanent residence to the federal government of Canada.

-This entrepreneur stream has eligibility requirements.
-However, meeting the minimum eligibility requirements does not guarantee an applicant receive an Invitation to Apply.
-Each candidate has to get evaluated by a point-based score system (up to 160 points), depending on multiple factors such as age, education, investment, business plan etc. The SINP conducts frequent draws, and each candidate that score above or equal to the draw's threshold is invited to apply.
+The candidate has to meet certain eligibility requirements to be able to apply for this entrepreneur stream.
+However, meeting the minimum eligibility criteria does not guarantee the applicant receive an Invitation to Apply.
+Each candidate gets evaluated through a point-based score system (that goes maximum of up to 160 points).
+The evaluation depends on multiple factors such as the candidate’s age, education, amount of investment, the business concept plan etc. The SINP consistently conduct draws, and each candidate that score above or equal to the draw's threshold is invited to apply.

-It is important to note that the Entrepreneur Stream is not aligned with the Express Entry Program, hence the processing time taken is usually longer than compared to the 6-months average processing time taken in the Express Entry Program.
+It is important to note that the Entrepreneur Stream is not aligned with the Express Entry Program, hence the time taken for processing is usually longer than the 6-months of time period taken under the Express Entry Program.

-Once the applicant receives an Invitation to Submit an Application to the Entrepreneur stream through the SINP profile, the following documents need to be submitted:
+Once the applicant receives an Invitation to Apply to the Saskatchewan Entrepreneur stream, the following documents need to be submitted:

 As per the latest estimates from January 1 to March 31, 2021, an entrepreneur stream application is processed by the SINP within:

-The candidates should first and foremost indicate their interest in working and residing in Saskatchewan by operating a business in the province.
-This step includes providing all the necessary information about their entrepreneurial experience, net worth, and Business Establishment Plan (BEP) through an online survey.
-The approved candidates who meet the minimum eligibility criteria shall be accepted into the EOI pool along with other candidates where they are ranked according to the score driven point system.
+The approved candidates who meet the minimum eligibility requirements then shall be accepted into the EOI pool along with other candidates where they are evaluated ranked according to the score driven point system.

 Step 3: Assessment and Interview